gardenstoney/minecraft-gateway/README.md

 ### Benefits

-* Reduces Costs by letting the heavy main server sleep when idle
+* Reduces costs by letting the heavy main server sleep when idle
 * Avoids Elastic IP usage
 * Keeps the main server's IP hidden from strangers